Are Ants Just a Nuisance, or Can They Actually Damage My Home?

 Sure, you can stop at the local hardware store and pick out some ant traps to put out.

 Certain traps only work for certain types of ants.
-And, most times, if you don’t find the colony, you’ll eliminate ants from one area only to see them pop up again in another area.
+And, most times, if you don’t find the colony, you’ll eliminate ants from one area only to see them pop up again in another location.

 Exclusion Is Your No. 1 Priority